-Selecting [Folder images failed transf.] will select the selected folder's images that failed to transfer.
+Selecting [Folder images failed transf.] selects all images in the folder for which transfer failed.

-Selecting [Clear folder transf. history] will clear the transfer history of the images in the selected folder.
-After clearing the transfer history, you can select [Folder images not transfer'd] and again transfer all the images in the folder.
+Selecting [Clear folder transf. history] clears the transfer history of images in the folder.
+After clearing the transfer history, you can select [Folder images not transfer'd] and transfer all images in the folder again.